Rapid (San Diego): Electrification

 On November 30, 2017, MTS announced its procurement of all-electric buses.
 This makes MTS the fourth agency to place electric buses of any propulsion method into revenue service, only behind Muni, Antelope Valley Transit Authority, and Anaheim Resort Transit.
 Electrification is set for Summer 2019, when the Xcelsior CHARGE pilot units arrive.
 This Demonstrates MTS committed to be in compliance with Initiative Clean Transit, a proposed California law that could result in full electrification by 2040.
 These new buses will be placed into the system's Copley Park division and replace the C40LFs.

 A grant for 11 more buses has been awarded to MTS.

 Downtown layover facility

 On June 22, 2018 SANDAG announced that it has seized control of a block of land currently occupied by an auto maintenance facility, a law firm and a car park.
 The agency plans to construct a downtown layover facility for buses.
 Its perimeter will be bordered by A Street, Union Street, State Street and B Street.
 It will not serve passengers, but act in a similar manner to a yard, but without maintenance bays.
-SANDAG plans to begin construction in 2021 and the resulting facility being commissioned in Summer 2023.

-Operation

 Fares

 As of September 1, 2019, the fare structure for Rapid is as follows.
 Passes can be purchased at any fare vending machine within the network.